DS 9 saloon review

-So far, we've driven the DS 9 E-Tense 225, which gets its power from a 1.6-litre turbocharged petrol engine, boosted by a 109bhp electric motor.
+So far, we've tested the DS 9 E-Tense 225, which gets its power from a 1.6-litre turbocharged petrol engine, boosted by a 109bhp electric motor.
 This gives it a combined 222bhp, sent to the front wheels.
 An update in 2023 uprated this power figure to 247bhp, with the newer powertrain now known as the E-Tense 250.
 Every DS 9 is fitted with an eight-speed automatic gearbox as standard.
-Acceleration from 0-62mph takes 8.3 seconds, which is perfectly quick enough to keep up with traffic, but won't worry the BMW or Mercedes.
+Acceleration from 0-62mph takes 8.3 seconds, which doesn’t feel very quick compared to the BMW or Mercedes.
 The 1.6-litre engine can also feel a bit strained and get rather loud and coarse sounding when you ask it to power onto a motorway or overtake a slower vehicle.

 The car always starts in its electric driving mode but can be switched to Hybrid or E-Tense Sport with the press of a button.
 Hybrid juggles power between electric and petrol depending on how the car is driven, while E-Tense Sport offers maximum power and adjusts the throttle, gearbox, steering and suspension for maximum response.

 The DS 9’s steering is responsive and it's backed up by a chassis with decent composure and good grip, so it does feel secure on the road.
 The BMW 5 Series is comfortably ahead for keen drivers, but for cruising in comfort and tackling long trips, the DS 9 is equally as capable.
 We found that it didn’t tackle some low-speed potholes and bumps with the same composure as the 5 Series, though.